hypertidy/silicate/inst/misc/geospatialsci-2018.md

 * Shapes have no persistent naming of features or their components.
 * There is no capacity for internal topology of shapes or within collections (no vertex-, edge-, or path-sharing).

-These limitations mean that SF cannot represent in-full every-day data forms from tracked objects, transport, Lidar, 3D models, statistical graphics, topological spatial maps, TopoJSON, CAD drawings, meshes or triangulations.
+These limitations mean that SF cannot fully represent every-day data forms from tracked objects, transport, Lidar, 3D models, statistical graphics, topological spatial maps, TopoJSON, CAD drawings, meshes or triangulations.
 Translations between geospatial forms and the grammars of data science can be